Sahanon-P/Sahanon-P/README.md

 ### Hi there 👋

-> Programming is like a magic.
-You write very specific instruction in arcane languages
+> Programming is like magic.
+You write very specific instructions in arcane languages
 > to invoke commands, and if you get it even a little bit wrong you risk unleashing demons
 > and destroying everything.
 >
 > -- <cite>Random guys on the internet</cite>

-# :dizzy: About Me:
+# :dizzy: About Me
-🔭 I'm currently working on my senior project -> [link](https://github.com/CypherBot-Final-Project/mobile-app)
+🔭 I'm currently working on an interesting project that will be delivered at the end of this year!

 👯 I'm looking to collaborate on web & mobile development